Interviewing at CareMessage: An Overview

 Design Considerations

-Next, I’ll describe some core considerations that went into the creation of our hiring plan, so you may understand the context behind our design choices.
+Next, we’ll describe some core considerations that went into the creation of our hiring plan, so you may understand the context behind our design choices.

 • Diversity and Inclusion — Diversity has been a core value at CareMessage since our founding.
 In order to most effectively serve our customers, we believe that our team needs to be representative of the target population we are trying to help.
 We try to ensure that candidates of all backgrounds feel comfortable applying to our open positions and feel welcome throughout our interview process.
 We conduct interview training for all interviewers to ensure they follow the same procedures when conducting interviews.
 When creating job postings we try to ensure we use inclusive language in our descriptions of the ideal candidates for our roles.
 We source candidates from job boards focused on applicants from underrepresented backgrounds, in an effort to increase the diversity of our candidate pool.
 We try to ensure diversity in our team of interviewers to ensure candidates have an opportunity to speak with team members who may share their own background.